 acknowledge the staff and pupils you meet

+Governors are not inspectors and will not assess the quality of teaching and learning in the classroom and will not manage the school or interfere in the day-to-day operations of the school.

-Governors/ trustees are also expected to behave in line with the governing board’s code of conduct, being aware of the need to maintain confidentiality.
+Governors are also expected to behave in line with the governing board’s code of conduct, being aware of the need to maintain confidentiality.

 Expectations following a visit

-A report should be completed as soon as possible after each visit.
-A draft will be shared with the headteacher and any other members of staﬀ involved in the visit and, when agreed, a final version will be included in the papers for discussion in the next governing board meeting (this may be the full governing board or a committee, as appropriate).
+A report (in the agreed format) should be completed as soon as possible after each visit (ideally within 2 weeks).
+A draft will be shared with the headteacher and any other members of staﬀ involved in the visit and, when agreed, a final version will be shared on Governor Hub and included in the papers for discussion in the next governing board meeting (this may be the full governing board or a committee, as appropriate).

 School Visit Report